gruns/blagoblag/content/drafts/advocating-for-the-devil.rst

 offensive arguments, and then say "I'm just playing devil's advocate" as if that means something.

-`Devil's advocacy`_ is not license to make ridiculous, incoherent, and illogical arguments.
+`Devil's advocacy`_ is not a license to make ridiculous, incoherent, or illogical arguments.
 Advocating for the devil means take a position opposite your usual one.
 You are still bound by all the same rules of debate and logic to make a coherent point.
 And if all the arguments you find yourself coming up